symfony/symfony-docs/reference/configuration/security.rst

 the same options work when using HTTP basic (``http_basic_ldap``) or JSON login (``json_login_ldap``) with LDAP.

-For even more details, see :doc:`/security/ldap`.
+For even more details, see the :doc:`LDAP documentation </security/ldap>`.

 **Authentication**